 Student Name: Grade: Date:

 Does your child: Yes No

 1. have a fever (Temperature:)

 2. have a cough

 3. shortness of breath

 4. under care of doctor

 5. travelled out of the country

 6. contact with people who traveled out of country

-Please forward to the school nurse on a daily basis one hour after taking attendance.
+Please forward to the school nurse daily one hour after taking attendance.

 Appendix C

 Daily Pandemic Census Log